 Differences between the BS and BA in computer science

 The BS in Computer Science (BS in CS) is considered the science track and the BA in Computer Science (BA in CS) is considered the humanities track.
-Also the BS in CS degree is accredited by both ABET and SACS, whereas the BA in CS degree is only accredited by SACS.
+Also the BS in CS degree is accredited by ABET and the BA in CS degree is not.
 The department encourages students to pursue the BS in CS if they are capable of completing it.
 We believe there will be more opportunities for BS in CS students after graduation, such as working for engineering and science firms.
 However, we do believe there will be significant opportunities for BA in CS students who are primarily interested in applications outside the sciences and engineering.
 The BA in CS is also an excellent track for students who are double majoring in another field outside the sciences and engineering.

 Because of reduced requirements in mathematics and theoretical computer science, the BA degree is not ABET accredited and students graduating with the BA in CS who wish to be admitted to the graduate program in CS at FSU may be required to take prerequisite undergraduate courses.
 This same policy is already in place for students who are admitted to graduate study in CS from other closely related majors, such as Mathematics and Computer Engineering.